benwilber/lua-valid/README.md

 # Lua Validation Library

-A flexible validation library for Lua to validate various values and table structures.
+A library for Lua to validate various values and table structures.

 ## Table of Contents